 Phnom Kulen National Park

-Capital of Cambodia and home to National Museum of Cambodia, which houses cultural treasures of Cambodia.
+Phenom Penh is capital of Cambodia and home to the National Museum of Cambodia, which houses cultural treasures of Cambodia.

 The cultural influence of India is very deep in Cambodia.
 Hinduism arrived in Cambodia sometime in the first century CE.
 Buddhism arrived much later.